Delivers as the most exciting performance SUV on sale, but has a few more rough edges than many rivals

 Alfa Romeo’s official L/100km rating (on the old NEDC cycle admittedly) is 9.8L/100km, a figure that’s difficult to match in the real world.
 Over the course of more than eight months with one on our Fast Fleet, we managed an average of 13.3L/100km, but found on limited occasions it would rise to closer to 9.4L/100km on gentle motorway cruises.

-Over the course of nearly 29,000 kilometres, it also needed an oil change which cost just over $370, and two sets of rubber (one being winter rubber admittedly) that cost somewhere around $1116 for a set.
-The Pirelli P Zero standard rubber performed well, and the stickier Corsa tyres are probably overkill for an SUV.
-The Stelvio’s extra weight, aggressive geometry and those Corsas’ high wear rating mean they won’t last long for you to enjoy them anyhow.
+Over the course of nearly 29,000 kilometers it also needed an oil change, which cost just over $360, and two sets of rubber (one being winter rubber, admittedly) that cost somewhere around $1000 for a set.
+The Pirelli P Zero standard rubber performed well, but the aggressive geometry set-up and low wear rating will make tyres an expensive enterprise, especially if you upgrade to the new 21-inch options.

 Interior and tech

-Space inside is otherwise good, sitting somewhere between an Audi Q3 and Q5 in terms of interior accommodation, although the boot is more than big enough to cope with an evo photographer’s gear as Aston Parrott found out after running one as a long-term test car.
+Interior space is otherwise good, sitting somewhere between that of an Audi Q3 and Q5, and the boot is certainly more than big enough to cope with an evo photographer’s gear as Aston Parrott found out after running one as a long-term test car.

-The Stelvio is a controversially designed SUV, with many loving its pumped-up shape and aggressive detailing.
+The Stelvio Quadrifoglio sure is a divisive design, with many loving its pumped-up shape and aggressive detailing.
 If there is one inarguable fact, it is that the Stelvio certainly looks like little else on the road, with its big triangular grille and those classic telephone dial wheels.

 To others though, the Stelvio’s odd proportions and lack of a rear three-quarter window make it look like a very large hatchback, especially when seen in context of other road cars.
 The big headlights and lack of any rugged styling elements only accentuates this odd aesthetic.